Worcestershire

 Hospital Death (Clinical Procedures and medical management) related deaths State Custody related deaths

-Concerns summary Mandatory ACCT procedures for self-harm risk were not followed, critical medical information was poorly disseminated within the prison, and limited healthcare interaction with high-risk drug users led to missed warning signs.
+Concerns summary (AI summary) Mandatory ACCT procedures for self-harm risk were not followed, critical medical information was poorly disseminated within the prison, and limited healthcare interaction with high-risk drug users led to missed warning signs.

 James McGeown